Why did the Romans build aqueducts and sewers?

 The Romans also built public latrines and systems of sewage pipes to carry sewage out of the streets and dump it into the river.
-This was a big improvement on Greek sewage arrangements, where many people just poured their waste into the street however they wanted.
+Roman sewers were a big improvement on Greek sewage arrangements, where many people just poured their waste into the street however they wanted.

 There were also big public toilets that had room for lots of people at the same time (this one is from Ostia).
-Unlike latrines in China, in Rome people sat down to go to the bathroom.
+Apparently, Roman people weren’t shy about all going together in one big room!

 The Romans didn’t have any way of treating sewage to kill the germs, as we do today.
 And they didn’t understand that germs made people sick.

-In smaller towns, though – most of the towns in the Roman Empire – there weren’t any sewers, and sewage collectors came through and got the poop from each house and carried it off to sell to farmers to use as fertilizer on their fields, just like in ancient China at the same time.
+In smaller towns, though – most of the towns in the Roman Empire – there weren’t any sewers.
+Sewage collectors came through and got the poop from each house and carried it off to sell to farmers to use as fertilizer on their fields, just like in ancient China at the same time.

 In small villages (where most people lived), they didn’t even have outhouses, and people just walked out to the fields every morning and pooped there.